Variational Quantum Algorithms for Semidefinite Programming: Variational Quantum Algorithms for SDPs

 \subsection{Equality Constrained Standard Form (ECSF) of SDPs}

 In this section, we shift our focus to the standard form of SDPs.
-Due to their specific problem structure, the design of more sophisticated variational quantum algorithms for solving them is possible.
+Due to their specific problem structure and the aforementioned assumption of it being weakly constrained (i.e, $N \gg M$), the design of more sophisticated variational quantum algorithms for solving them is possible.
 Moreover, we establish a convergence rate for one of the algorithms.

-We consider the standard form of SDPs as given in \eqref{eq:sdpgeneralform}.
+We consider the standard form of SDPs as given in~\eqref{eq:sdpgeneralform}.
 Here, the Hermiticity-preserving map $\Phi$ and the Hermitian operator $B$ have a diagonal form: